ImaginE: An Imagination-Based Automatic Evaluation Metric for Natural Language Generation: Introduction

 \section{Introduction}

 A major challenge for natural language generation (NLG) is to design an automatic evaluation metric that can align well with human judgments.
 To this end, many approaches have been investigated.
 Metrics that base on matching mechanisms such as BLEU~\citep{BLEU}, METEOR~\citep{meteor}, CIDEr~\citep{cider}, have been widely adopted in the field.
-Edit-distance based metrics, such as CharacTER~\citep{Wang2016CharacTerTE}, WMD~\citep{wmd}, SMD~\citep{smd}, have also been explored.
-Recently, \citet{bert-score} proposed to leverage BERT embeddings for computing text similarity, which correlates better with human judgments than previous methods.
+Edit-distance based metrics, such as CharacTER~\citep{Wang2016CharacTerTE}, WMD~\citep{Kusner2015FromWE}, SMD~\citep{Clark2019SentenceMS}, have also been explored.
+Recently, BERTScore~\citep{bert-score} and BLEURT~\citep{Sellam2020BLEURTLR} attempt to leverage BERT~\citep{Devlin2019BERTPO} to compare text embedding similarities, which correlates better with human judgments than previous methods.
 These automatic evaluation metrics make use of textual information from various angles extensively.

-Unlike commonly used automatic methods which focus on comparing the generated candidates with the references on the text domain only, humans, in contrast, leverage visual imagination and trigger neural activation in vision-related brain areas when reading text ~\citep{Just2004ImageryIS}.
-Cognitive studies also show that visual imagery improves comprehension during human language processing~\citep{Sadoski1994ADC}.
-Inspired by this imagination-based multi-modal mechanism in human text comprehension, we ask a critical research question: \textit{can machines create a visual picture of any underlying sentence, and leverage their imaginations to improve natural language understanding?} The advances of powerful pre-trained vision-language models such as CLIP~\citep{clip} provide an excellent opportunity for us to utilize the learned image-text representations and achieve high performance on image-text similarity estimation in a zero-shot fashion.
-This enables us to introduce multi-modal information into NLG evaluation by generating visual pictures as embodied imaginations.
+But what happens in our minds when we read, comprehend, and evaluate text?
+Research~\citep{Just2004ImageryIS,eviatar2006brain} has found that, unlike commonly designed automatic evaluation methods that compare the generated candidates with the references on the text domain only, humans, in contrast, leverage visual imagination and trigger neural activation in vision-related brain areas when reading text.
+Cognitive studies show that visual imagery improves comprehension during language processing~\citep{gambrell1986mental,joffe2007comprehension,sadoski2013imagery}.
+Inspired by this imagination-based multi-modal mechanism in human text comprehension, we ask a critical research question: \textit{can machines create a visual picture of any underlying sentence, and use their imaginations to improve natural language understanding?} The advances of recent pre-trained vision-language models such as CLIP~\citep{clip} provide an excellent opportunity for us to utilize the learned image-text representations.
+This enables us to explore the possibility of incorporating multi-modal information into NLG evaluation.